SACS Funding Supplementation – Frequently Asked Questions

-SACS Funding Supplementation – Frequently Asked Questions

 A: No. If an organisation already pays staff at a rate equal to, or above, the Equal Remuneration Order (ERO), supplementation funding should be credited against the ERO amount.

 If private funds are freed up, they can be spent in any way that the organisation determines.
 If government funds are freed up, these can only be spent in accordance with the grant agreement.

 Q: What does my organisation need to do to acquit the funds?

 A: The grant agreements provided to eligible organisations provide details on whether organisations need to complete a financial declaration, a non-audited financial acquittal or an audited financial acquittal to advise the government that supplementation was spent to meet the costs of the Equal Remuneration Order.
 Organisations should keep appropriate records that would satisfy their auditors the funds were spent as required.
 If an organisation doesn’t use auditors, they should keep accurate records as per their current grant agreement.

 Q: How does the Australian Government provide funding supplementation to organisations?

 A: The Government provides supplementation to eligible organisations using a simple, equitable and transparent process.
-Current grant agreements for in-scope programmes with eligible service providers include a SACS supplementation component.
+Current grant agreements for in-scope programs with eligible service providers include a SACS supplementation component.

 Q: How do I know if my organisation is eligible for funding supplementation?

 A: An organisation is eligible to receive Australian Government funding supplementation if:

 - it receives Australian Government funding directly from the Commonwealth or through a Commonwealth-State agreement; and

 - it currently employs workers affected by Fair Work Commission’s decision